scala/docs.scala-lang/tutorials/tour/singleton-objects.md

 ## Companions ##

 Most singleton objects do not stand alone, but instead are associated with a class of the same name.
 The “singleton object of the same name” of a case class, mentioned above, is an example of this.
 When this happens, the singleton object is called the *companion object* of the class, and the class is called the *companion class* of the object.
-This is so common that it's safe to refer to singleton objects as “companion objects” informally, without much risk of confusion.

 [Scaladoc](https://wiki.scala-lang.org/display/SW/Introduction) has special support for jumping between a class and its companion: if the big “C” or “O” circle has its edge folded up at the bottom, you can click the circle to jump to the companion.